GraphAccess and InterGraph Reference Guide

 |---|---|---|

-Return nearby nodes, from a given start node, by following a max number of link,
+Return distinct "nearby" database nodes, from a given start node, by following a max number of links,

-:param avoid_links: Name, or list/tuple of names, of links to avoid in the graph traversal
+:param avoid_links: [OPTIONAL] Name, or list/tuple of names, of links to avoid in the graph traversal

 :return: A (possibly empty) list of dict's, with the properties of all the located nodes,